 In 1991-1993 UF/IFAS faculty developed the Suwannee Regional Reef System and in 2011-2012 developed the Steinhatchee Fisheries Management Areas.
 These extensive experimental reef systems have allowed faculty and students to explore how the landscape of reef habitat quality influences reef fishes and the highly valuable grouper fisheries.
 These unique reef systems were constructed in cooperation with counties of the Nature Coast (Levy, Dixie, Taylor) and in partnership with the Florida Fish and Wildlife Conservation Commission.

 Beginning in 2009, UF/IFAS researchers began evaluating trends in oyster reef abundance in the region.
-Their work in collaboration with agency partners quantified loss of oyster reefs in the region and postulated how oyster reefs provide ecosystem services by retaining freshwater in the estuary.
+Their work in collaboration with agency partners quantified the loss of oyster reefs in the region and postulated how oyster reefs provide ecosystem services by retaining fresh water in the estuary.
 Their ongoing research seeks to identify restoration methods for oyster reefs.
 Their research efforts included partners from the public who helped with logistical support and sampling.

 UF/IFAS researchers have conducted numerous other projects in the region addressing wildlife (birds, mammals, sea turtles), seagrass ecology, shellfish, and fishery resources in the Nature Coast.

-Our history shows that UF/IFAS has strong collaborations with state and federal agencies that has improved the conservation and management of natural resources in the region.
+Our history shows that UF/IFAS has strong collaborations with state and federal agencies that have improved the conservation and management of natural resources in the region.
 The Nature Coast Biological Station will serve as a catalyst for even stronger programs and partnerships in the future.